Waltlxj/Famous-Artists/README.md

 ## How to run
 - Run the program locally by typing 'python3 webapp.py localhost [port]'.
 - To run locally, must have psycopg2, Flask installed locally.
-Must also set-up the database and changes the variables in `backend` folder.
+Must also set up the database (see `database/`) and changes the variables in `backend/`.